nfoste82/GPURayTracing/AIDocs/07-shader-lighting-and-materials.md

 Opaque continuation throughput uses `brdf * abs(N dot L) / pdf`.
 The common roughness conversion is `roughness = 1 - smoothness`, `alpha = roughness^2`, with a small roughness floor to keep mirror-like GGX evaluation finite.
 Glass/water transmission and Fresnel branch selection retain their medium-stack-specific path; their direct reflection uses the shared GGX evaluator.

 Mesh opaque materials can blend continuously between dielectric and metal with `RayMaterial.Metallic`.
 The glTF-style metallic/roughness texture multiplies scalar metallic and roughness using blue and green channels respectively.
 Tangent-space normal maps modify the optical/shading normal used by direct light, GGX sampling, reflection, and mesh refraction; geometric triangle normals continue to control boundary classification and ray offsets.

+### Planned Ray Material Presets

+Optional data-only `RayMaterialPreset` assets are planned as an editor authoring convenience.
+Applying one will copy documented scalar and texture values into an ordinary `RayMaterial`; shader code and GPU material layout remain unchanged.
+Manual edits can intentionally diverge from the source preset, and preset changes must follow the existing material/texture dirty path and accumulation invalidation without rebuilding geometry or BVHs.
+See `09-roadmap-and-improvements.md` for the override policy and test requirements.

 Each uploaded emissive triangle stores the matching `_Lights` index, and emissive sphere hits already use their light-buffer index.
 This identity lets a BRDF-sampled emissive hit reconstruct the same light-selection and shape PDF used by next-event estimation.